d-miles/php-rest-service/docs/phpdoc/README.md

 **Return Value:**

+$this Client instance.

 ---
 ## InternalClient

 This client does not send any HTTP data, instead it just returns the value.

 Good for testing purposes.